clickityKlein/Data-Dashboard-Template/README.md

 ## File Descriptions
 There will be three "sets" of files available in this repository:
-1. Before the upload to a server
+1. Before the upload to a server phase
-2. After the upload to a server
+2. After the upload to a server phase
 3. Supporting files and images for this repository and README

 Visually, it'll help to examine the directory trees for the files and folders created